Cushing Disease and Cushing Syndrome

 Etiology and Pathophysiology

 - Cortisol is a steroid hormone produced by the zona fasciculata of the adrenal cortex.
 It is classically a catabolic hormone released during periods of stress.
-The excess causes increased free glucose, insulin resistance, and protein catabolism.
+Excess levels of cortisol causes increased free glucose, insulin resistance, immunosuppression, neurocognitive changes, bone disorders such as osteoporosis, and mood disorders such as depression and protein catabolism.

-- Prolonged glucocorticoid use such as in asthma and chronic obstructive pulmonary disease is the most common exogenous source.
+- Prolonged glucocorticoid use such as in asthma and COPD is the most common exogenous source.

-- Endogenous cause is either ACTH-dependent or ACTH-independent, as
+- Endogenous cause is either ACTH-dependent or ACTH-independent.

-- ACTH is typically secreted by the pituitary which stimulates adrenal release.
-As such, release of ACTH from any source will result in increased cortisol level.
+- ACTH is typically secreted by the anterior pituitary gland and stimulates the adrenal glands to release cortisol.
+As such, release of ACTH from any source will result in increased cortisol levels.

 Genetics